 SPECIAL TOPIC: NEW TESTAMENT PROPHECY

-I. It is not the same as OT prophecy (BDB 611), which has the rabbinical connotation of inspired revelations from YHWH (cf. Acts 3:18,21; Rom.
+I. It is not the same as OT prophecy (BDB 611, KB 661; see Special Topic: Prophecy [OT]), which has the rabbinical connotation of receiving and recording the inspired revelations from YHWH (cf. Acts 3:18,21; Rom.
 16:26).
 Only prophets could write Scripture.

 A. Moses was called a prophet (cf. Deut.
 18:15-21).